Starting January 1, 2023, preview environments are only available on Team, Organization, and Enterprise plans. More on our pricing page.

-You can override the billing plan used for preview services by specifying a
+You can override the billing instance type used for preview services by specifying a

 previewPlan that is different from the corresponding production value.
-See YAML plan names for a list of valid values.
+See YAML instance type names for a list of valid values.

-previewsEnabled: true services: - type: web plan: standard previewPlan: starter name: express-server env: node databases: - name: my_test_db plan: standard previewPlan: starter
+previewsEnabled: true services: - type: web plan: standard previewPlan: starter name: express-server env: node - type: redis plan: standard previewPlan: starter name: private redis ipAllowList: # only allow internal connections databases: - name: my_test_db plan: standard previewPlan: starter